-• The eligible health service is medically necessary
+- The eligible health service is medically necessary - You or your provider preauthorizes the eligible health service when required

 This section addresses the medical necessity and preauthorization requirements.

 Medically necessary; medical necessity

 As we said in the Let's get started! section, medical necessity is a requirement for you to receive a covered benefit under this plan.